 Your reading speed is how many words per minute you read on average.
 Online tests can help you find out what your average reading speed is.
 From there, you can check in every week or so to see how you’re improving.

-If you want to know how to read a book a day, the secret lies in your schedule.
+One secret to reading a book a day lies in your schedule.
 Scheduling reading time on a daily basis is important.
 This is a time for you, a time to unwind, a time to nurture your personal growth.

 You’ll be more likely to keep up with your reading if you have a reminder in your calendar or journal.